craftingcity/The-Known-World/Game Notes/Prenotes/'22/Prenotes Unknown 00 22.md

 The party encounters a merchant cart run by hobgoblin their second night's rest.

 Arriving at the [[Darnt Hillkeep]] is an interesting process.
-When you make it to the hills, you're in the Hillkeep, but when you want to go see [[Baron Jammu]], you gotta go miles south to the "proper" [[Darnt Hillkeep]], a large human settlement that has integrated with the rest of the Hillkeep
+When you make it to the hills, you're in the Hillkeep, but when you want to go see [[Baron Jammu]], you gotta go miles south to the "proper" [[Darnt Hillkeep]], a large human settlement that has integrated with the rest of the Hillkeep.

 Traveling from the [[Darnt Hillkeep]] to one of the shore cities, likely [[Goldfield]], but possibly [[Aeberu]] or even [[Coalition City]] would take a day or less from Hillkeep proper.